 files or lists and the outputs are in list format to easily further process your data in R environment

 and exported as desired.
-It is recommended to use helpers.from.json.to.list
+It is recommended to use helpers.from.json.to.list or

-to convert json objects to lists and vice versa.
+helpers.from.list.to.json to convert json objects to lists and vice versa.
 More details about

 handling json you can see jsonlite documentation or vignettes here.